wpsmartpay/wp-smartpay/readme.txt

 - [Paddle](https://wpsmartpay.com/docs/wpsmartpay/configure-payment-methods/how-to-setup-paddle) - accept PayPal, Credit/Debit card payment without the tax hassle.
 If your country doesn't support PayPal or Stripe, then Paddle is your best rescue.
 - [Razorpay](https://wpsmartpay.com/docs/wpsmartpay/configure-payment-methods/how-to-setup-razorpay) - The most popular and only full-stack payment solution of India.
 Integrate Razorpay with WP SmartPay and accept, and process payments easily.
 - [Mollie](https://wpsmartpay.com/docs/wpsmartpay/configure-payment-methods/how-to-setup-mollie) - is one of the most used and popular payment gateways in Europe and supports various payment methods such as iDEAL, Apple Pay, GPay, Credit Card, PayPal, etc.
+- [toyyibPay](https://wpsmartpay.com/docs/wpsmartpay/configure-payment-methods/how-to-setup-toyyibpay) - is an online payment platform for businesses & individuals with the least expensive and free charge rates for certain deals.
 - [bKash](#) - The most popular mobile payment gateway of Bangladesh.
 Integrate bKash easily with WP SmartPay.

 #### LOCALE AND CURRENCY SETTINGS
 - Stripe currently supports [27 languages](https://support.stripe.com/questions/supported-languages-for-stripe-checkout), [39 countries](https://stripe.com/global), and [135+ currencies](https://stripe.com/docs/currencies).
 - Paypal currently supports [200 countries/regions](https://www.paypal.com/en/webapps/mpp/country-worldwide) and support 25 currencies
 - Paddle currently supports worldwide except few [sanctioned and restricted counties](https://paddle.com/support/countries-supported/).
+- Mollie currently available the European Economic Area (EEA) [More info at ](https://help.mollie.com/hc/en-us/articles/115002116105-Can-I-use-Mollie-s-services-in-my-country).
+- RazorPay support near 100 of currencies [check your currency ](https://razorpay.com/accept-international-payments).
+- toyyibPay is only available in Malaysia .

 WP SmartPay lets you set the locale (language) for your payment forms as well as the preferred currency and date formats for your site's region.